 It is illegal to post this copyrighted PDF on any website.
-Why Do Some Nonnative People Who Migrate to Another Country Have Better Health Status Than Their Native-Born Counterparts?
+Why Do Some Nonnative People Who Migrate to Another Country Have Better Health Status Than to Another Country Have Better Health Status That Their Native-Born Counterparts?

-Mario Cruz, MD^{a,}
+Mario Cruz, MDa,

-It is well known that racial and ethnic differences exist in the utilization of mental health services.1-10 These differences have been posited to be secondary to a various array of factors such as different mental health beliefs among ethnic groups that act as barriers to or facilitators of mental health services^{11,12}; barriers to mental health care access secondary to low socioeconomic status,^{8,10} lack of health insurance,^{8,10} discrimination,^{13,14} institutional racism,10 lack of culturally sensitive and appropriate services,10 racial/ ethnic and cultural mismatches between providers and patients,10 and shame and stigma10; and social differences in the path chosen for patients of different ethnic groups to mental health.15-18
+t is well known that racial and ethnic differences exist in the utilization of mental health services.
+1-10 These differences have been posited to be secondary to a various array of factors such as different mental health beliefs among ethnic groups that act as barriers to or facilitators of mental health services ^{11,12}; barriers to mental health care access secondary to low socioeconomic status, ^{8,10} lack of health insurance, ^{8,10} discrimination, ^{13,14} institutional racism, 10 lack of culturally sensitive and appropriate services, 10 racial/ethnic and cultural mismatches between providers and patients, 10 and shame and stigma 10; and social differences in the path chosen for patients of different ethnic groups to mental health.
+15-18